MatthewScheuerman/iota-css-theme/README.md

 gulp
 ```

-or to build and then serve the style guide locally:
+ to build and then serve the style guide locally:

 ```shell